eperegrine/vuepress-portfolio/blog/index.md

-# WORK IN PROGRESS
-This site is a work in progress!
-The content and the design is not yet finished, my main site at the moment is [emilyperegrine.com/](http://emilyperegrine.com/), although i have not updated it for a while

 # Welcome

 Hi!
 My name is Emily and this is my website, it is built with [vuepress](https://vuepress.vuejs.org/).

 I'm a software developer in the UK.
-I'm currently doing a degree apprenticeship in software development at [NHS Digital](https://digital.nhs.uk/)
+I have just completed my degree apprenticehsip with a final grade of 2:1.
+I am working at [NHS Digital](https://digital.nhs.uk/)

 Check out some of my cool projects [here](/projects)!